gomods/athens/docs/content/configuration/storage.md

 ## Google Cloud Storage

-This driver is using [Google Object Storage](https://cloud.google.com/storage/) and assumes that you already have `account` in it.
+This driver uses [Google Object Storage](https://cloud.google.com/storage/) and assumes that you already have an `account` in it.
-GCP driver at start will try to create `bucket` in which Athens data will be stored.
+The GCP driver at start will try to create `bucket` in which Athens data will be stored.

-##### config:
+##### Configs:

     # StorageType sets the type of storage backend the proxy will use.
     # Env override: ATHENS_STORAGE_TYPE